phuihock/buildodoo/README.rst

 WARNING
 -------
 This is still very much experimental.
-If you need a mature project to work with, checkout `anybox.reciple.buildout <http://docs.anybox.fr/anybox.recipe.openerp/trunk>`_ recipe.
+If you need a mature project to work with, checkout `anybox.recipe.buildout <http://docs.anybox.fr/anybox.recipe.openerp/trunk>`_ recipe.

 INSTALLATION